-- Add TeleMini v1.0 support.
-Firmware images for TeleMini are included in AltOS releases. - Change telemetry to be encoded in multiple 32-byte packets.
-This enables support for TeleMini and other devices without requiring further updates to the TeleDongle firmware. - Support operation of TeleMetrum with the antenna pointing aft.
+- Add TeleMini v1.0 support. - Support operation of TeleMetrum with the antenna pointing aft.
 Previous firmware versions required the antenna to be pointing upwards, now there is a configuration option allowing the antenna to point aft, to aid installation in some airframes. - Ability to disable telemetry.
 For airframes where an antenna just isn't possible, or where radio transmissions might cause trouble with other electronics, there's a configuration option to disable all telemetry.
 Note that the board will still enable the radio link in idle mode. - Arbitrary frequency selection.
-The radios in Altus Metrum devices can be programmed to a wide range of frequencies, so instead of limiting devices to 10 pre-selected 'channels', the new firmware allows the user to choose any frequency in the 70cm band.
+The radios in Altus Metrum devices can be programmed to a wide range of frequencies, so instead of limiting devices to 10 pre-selected channels, the new firmware allows the user to choose any frequency in the 70cm band.
 Note that the RF matching circuit on the boards is tuned for around 435MHz, so frequencies far from that may reduce the available range.